junxit/us-congress-bills-111/metadata.md

 - 2009-10-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 768). (text: CR 10/7/2009 H10550)
 - 2009-10-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 768).(text: CR 10/7/2009 H10550)
 - 2009-10-08 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-10-13 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 175.